Radha Gobinda Kar: Education

-After passing the entrance examination from Hindu School, Radha Gobinda was admitted to Calcutta Medical College to study medicine, but he left the college in one year.
-In 1880, he was again admitted at the Calcutta Medical College (then under the University of Calcutta) where he studied for the next three years.
+After passing the entrance examination from Hindu School, Radha Gobinda enrolled in Calcutta Medical College to study medicine for the next 5 years within which he took a year-long sabbatical in 1879.
 He received his medical degree from the University of Edinburgh in 1883.

 Early Practice

 After finishing his studies, he returned to Calcutta to start his practice.
 Initially, he would see poor patients for free.
-His practice became established and people started coming from villages and far flung areas to get treated by him.
+His practice became established and people started coming from villages and far-flung areas to get treated by him.

-Kar observed his classmates faltering due to language problem and this inspired him to translate and write medical books in Bengali language.
+Kar observed his classmates faltering due to a language problem and this inspired him to translate and write medical books in the Bengali language.
 His first book was 'Bhishabandhu'.
 Published in 1871.
 He wrote several books and notable among them are 'Concise Physiology', 'Rogi Paricharchyya', 'Vishaka Suhrid', 'Plague', 'Illustration and Brief Theory of Gynecology', 'Brief Infant and Child Medicine', 'Brief Physiology', and 'Kaviraj Doctor News'.

 His friends, patients and fraternity requested him to start a college where he could share his knowledge and treat patients.
-The fight for freedom from the British Raj was getting intensified in those days.
-There were more and more reasons to start a medical school in Calcutta, that was not associated with the Raj.
-He gained conviction that the idea to build a school with modern outlook was the need of the hour.
+Moreover, the fight for freedom was intensifying: it added to the reasons to start a medical school in Calcutta, with Bengal clearly distancing itself from the Central British Raj and looking to set its own independent identity, it gave him the conviction to build a school with a modern outlook.